Xceptance/xlt-documentation/content/en/load-testing/Manual/450-test-suites.md

 ---
-title: "Setup a Load Test"
+title: "Test Suites"

-weight: 20
+weight: 450
+type: docs

 description: >
-  How to setup the test suite to run as performance test and what load profiles are supported.
+  XLT uses the concept of a test suite to control code and .
 ---

 {{% pageinfo %}}